serg987/qhttotxt/README.md

 QIP stored it in internal formats: .qhf and .ahf.
 Moreover, QIP for PC encrypted the history as well.
 Besides, as most messengers at that time, there was no synchronization between devices and it was possible when messages from the same contact were in different places.
 And if there is a folder "Archive" with .ahf files, messages from the same contact will be in separate files as well.
+Finally, the history can be stored in plain txt files form messengers like Mchat or converted from ICQ, QIP and RnQ with third-party tools.
+This makes a lot of mess and combining of files takes a lot of efforts.

 Several programs have been developed to translate QIP history into text files, however, as of April 2021, they are either not available or do not work on modern OSs.
 Anyway, the author was not able to find a working version in the